tidyverse/tidyverse.org/content/blog/webr-0-1-0/index.md

 In the above example the `result` object can be thought of as a reference to a specific R object, and is converted into a standard JavaScript array using the `toArray()` function.

-Further examples and details of how to interact with the R console and work with R objects can be found in the [webR documentation](https://webr.quarto.pub/docs/examples.html).
+Further examples and details of how to interact with the R console and work with R objects can be found in the [webR documentation](https://docs.r-wasm.org/webr/latest/examples.html).

-## The Future of WebR
+## The future of webR

 Going forward we plan to expand and improve webR, including compiling more R packages for the webR public package repository.
 It is our hope that we can provide the same web-based computational infrastructure for R that [Pyodide](https://pyodide.org/en/stable/) has provided for the Python ecosystem.